tinacms/tina.io/content/docs/extending-tina/overview.md

 })
 ```

-The `cmsCallback` hook might be used to alter Tina's UI, dynamically hide the sidebar on certain pages, tap into the CMS event bus, etc, but the most common use-case is for registering custom field plugins.
+The `cmsCallback` hook is primarily used for registering custom field plugins.
+It can also be used for altering Tina's UI, dynamically hiding the sidebar on specific pages, tapping into the CMS event bus, etc.